ibm-cloud-docs/key-protect/FAQs.md

 {{site.data.keyword.keymanagementserviceshort}} supports a centralized access control system, governed by {{site.data.keyword.iamlong}}, to help you manage users and access for your encryption keys.
 If you are a security admin for your service, you can assign [Cloud IAM roles that correspond to the specific {{site.data.keyword.keymanagementserviceshort}} permissions](/docs/key-protect?topic=key-protect-manage-access#roles) you want to grant to members of your team.

-## What's the difference between the Reader and ReaderPlus roles?
+## What are differences between the Reader and ReaderPlus roles?
 {: #reader-readerplus}
 {: faq}